NCGAS/Metagenomic-analysis-workshop/Metagenomic_Analysis/README.md

 OUTPUT - Files ending with the "kraken_readname.out" and "kraken_readname.report"

 **ASSEMBLY AND ASSEMBLY REPORTS**

-4. Goto to assembly directory to start assembling the reads Before you start, take a look at the job script and make sure the email and path is set correctly before you submit the job.
+4. Go to to assembly directory to start assembling the reads Before you start, take a look at the job script and make sure the email and path is set correctly before you submit the job.
 To take a look at the jobs script you can use the command

         less spades.sh